Ruthie Ann Miles: Career

 With the off-Broadway York Theatre, Miles appeared as Leah in Two by Two and Red Urchin in The Roar of the Greasepaint – The Smell of the Crowd.
 She played Christmas Eve and other characters in Avenue Q off-Broadway for two years beginning in 2011.
 For her starring role as Imelda Marcos in Here Lies Love, in 2013 off-Broadway at The Public Theatre, she won a Theatre World Award and a Lucille Lortel Award.
 Miles has appeared in national tours of Sweeney Todd (as Adolfo Pirelli) and Annie.
 She has played numerous roles in regional theatre and appeared as a doctor in the film I Am Michael.

 Miles received positive reviews for her role as Lady Thiang in the 2015 Broadway revival of The King and I, with Ben Brantley of The New York Times writing that she "turns 'Something Wonderful' into an exquisite expression of romantic realism that could be the show's anthem."
 Another critic called her "the one featured performer in a play or musical, on or off-Broadway, who I thought was giving the best performance this season ... [her] Lady Thiang is more empathetic than in other productions I have seen. ...
 People who see this King and I will think about Lady Thiang.
 They will think about what she knows, what she feels."
 For this role, she won the Tony Award for Best Featured Actress in a Musical and the Outer Critics Circle Award for Outstanding Featured Actress in a Musical.

 In 2016, Miles appeared in a recurring role in the television series The Americans, playing Young-Hee Seong, a Korean immigrant and Mary Kay consultant whose husband is of interest to the KGB.
 She returned to Broadway in 2017 as Frieda/Betty in the revival of Sunday in the Park with George.
 In February 2018, Miles played Svetlana in a Kennedy Center concert production of the musical Chess.
 In August 2018, Miles joined the West End production of The King and I, reprising her Broadway role.

-Since 2019, Miles has played the featured role of Sherri Kansky in the television series All Rise.
-She is set to return to Broadway in February 2023 as the Beggar Woman in Sweeney Todd.
+From 2019 to 2023, Miles played the featured role of Sherri Kansky in the television series All Rise.
+She returned to Broadway in February 2023 as the Beggar Woman in Sweeney Todd, for which she was nominated for another Tony Award.
+During a brief break from Sweeney Todd in June, Miles played Margaret Johnson in The Light in the Piazza in a New York City Encores! production that "reexamined the musical ... from an Asian American perspective.
+A week later, she sang the national anthem at A Capitol Fourth.

+In 2024, she originated the role of Sahra in the play McNeal on Broadway, and in 2025, she is scheduled to originate the role of Dorothy in the musical Millions at the Alliance Theatre in Atlanta, Georgia.